mistepien/joytester/README.md

 Joytester for testing Atari-like joysticks -- tests also FIRE2 nd FIRE3 in C64 and Amiga/Atari mode.

-More about Amiga/Atari and C64 modes: <a href="https://wiki.icomp.de/wiki/File:JoystickMod.jpg">schematic of universal joystick<a>.
+More about Amiga/Atari and C64 modes: <a href="https://wiki.icomp.de/wiki/File:JoystickMod.jpg">schematic of universal joystick</a>.

-Populate only one of U1 or U2, never both!
+<b>Populate only one of U1 or U2, never both!</b>

 SW3 is redundand.

-You can use the <a href="https://github.com/mistepien/joytester/tree/main/production">gerber file<a> to order the PCB.
+You can use the <a href="https://github.com/mistepien/joytester/tree/main/production">gerber file</a> to order the PCB.

-Here you have <a href="https://github.com/mistepien/joytester/blob/main/joytester.pdf ">the schematic file<a> to find out how does it work.
+Here you have <a href="https://github.com/mistepien/joytester/blob/main/joytester.pdf ">the schematic file</a> to find out how does it work.

 BOM: